Alex Call Preview, Player Props: Nationals vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers pitching staff is 21st in the league with a collective 8.4 strikeouts per nine innings.
+- The Dodgers pitching staff is 21st in MLB with a collective 8.4 strikeouts per nine innings.

-- The Dodgers have a 4.21 team ERA that ranks 15th across all MLB pitching staffs.
+- The Dodgers have the 16th-ranked team ERA across all MLB pitching staffs (4.22).

-- Sheehan gets the start for the Dodgers, his ninth of the season.
-He is 3-1 with a 5.31 ERA and 36 strikeouts in 42 1/3 innings pitched.
+- Miller (9-3) is trying for his 10th win when he gets the starting nod for the Dodgers in his 18th start of the season.
+He has a 3.80 ERA in 94 2/3 innings pitched, with 84 strikeouts.

-- In his last appearance on Sunday against the Atlanta Braves, the righty went four innings, giving up one earned run while surrendering three hits.
+- The righty's most recent appearance came on Sunday against the Atlanta Braves, when he tossed seven innings, surrendering one earned run while allowing three hits.

-- The 23-year-old has put up an ERA of 5.31, with 7.7 strikeouts per nine innings, in nine games this season.
-Opponents are hitting .221 against him.
+- In 17 games this season, the 24-year-old has an ERA of 3.80, with 8 strikeouts per nine innings.
+Opponents are batting .229 against him.

 © 2023 Data Skrive.
 All rights reserved.